 The recipe is a popular one, and it is delicious!
 To cut back on the fat somewhat, discard most of the bacon drippings before you add the butter and cooked green beans to the pan.

 The dish can be made with fresh or frozen green beans.
 If you use frozen green beans, steam them following the package directions.
 For some extra color, use part yellow wax beans in the recipe.
 Jazz these green beans up even more with a bit of garlic and minced shallots.
-See the tips and variations for details.

 - 2 pounds fresh green beans

 - 8 strips bacon, diced